joshajohnson/WTFpga/README.md

 To install the required software, follow the [install instructions](install.md).

-**Due to demand, we no longer have any boards left.** There may be some available for loan on the night, so send Josh an email and he will put you on the list for one.
-You are also more than welcome to build your own, follow the above linked repo and ask Josh if you have any questions.
+**Due to demand, we no longer have any boards left.** There may be some available for loan on the night, so send Josh an email at ```josh at joshajohnson dot com``` and he will put you on the list for one.
-~~To get your hands on hardware, send an email to ```josh at josh a johnson dot com``` or follow the above linked repo and build your own!~~

 Due to the expense of the FPGA boards, it will cost $50, and include a seven segment / DIP switch, LED matrix, and PMOD FeatherWings.
 This is at cost and will be yours to keep forever.